tsujamin/digi-approval/casestudy/case-study.md

 ## Bake-off

 We were selected as one of two teams to proceed to implement a proof-of-concept.
-This is the point at which things really kicked into gear.

-The process of building our solution fell into a number of phases:
+The process of building our solution then fell into a number of phases:
  * Formalise the team structure and sign the necessary agreements.
  * Scope out the project
  * Build "Milestone 1": a prototype that ran a predefined static workflow
  * Test Milestone 1
  * Build "Milestone 2": an extension of the Milestone 1 prototype that supported dynamically editing workflows.

-The process was facilitated by the eGov cluster at NICTA, who did an admirable job and made the administrative side virtually effortless.
+The process was facilitated by the eGov cluster at NICTA, who did an admirable job and made the administrative side much more manageable.

 ### Formalising the team
 We turned our informal, unnamed team into DigiACTive Pty Ltd, signed the necessary project agreements and purchased the necessary insurance cover.
 This was a surprisingly challenging, time-consuming and expensive aspect.

 ### Scope
 Nailing down the precise scope of the challenge also proved to be more involved than we expected, as we attempted to simultaneously include a reasonably large feature set while making sure we could finish what we started within the timeframe.
-Ultimately a scope document was prepared and signed off on, which kept our scope managable.
+Ultimately a scope document was prepared and signed off on, which kept our scope manageable.

 Throughout the process, there were a number of items that came up that would be within the scope of a fully deployed system, but which we did not want to commit to for the prototype.
 These items were collated into a Considerations Register administered by NICTA.
 This proved to be an excellent way of dealing with these considerations - they are now on record should we proceed to implement a production system, without them causing scope creep while working on the prototype.